48hour/Cell_segmentation_with_Unet/README.md

 ## Result

 ### Unet_grayscale
-We can see that it is overfitting in both grayscale and RGB from the traning history.
-Below is the data from Unet_grayscale.
+We can see that Unet_grayscale is overfitting from the traning history.
+The same is true for RGB.
+Below is the data for Unet_grayscale.

 ##### Training History
 Epoch : 100 , Batch : 4, Optimizer : Adam, lr = 1e-4, Augmentation : random_flip